ohtanim/dcs270/README.md

 Edit CMakeLists.txt

 > [!NOTE]
-> GCC compiler available on dcs270 is 8.5, which does not support C standard 17.
+> `cmake` available on dcs270 is 3.20.2, which does not support C standard 17.

-1) Change CMAKE_C_STANDARD value from 17 to 11,
+1) Change CMAKE_C_STANDARD value from 17 to 11
 ```bash
 set(CMAKE_C_STANDARD 11)
 ```